jamesbontempo/btreemap/README.md

 ### BTreeMap.set()

 Adds a value for the specified key.
 If configured for unique keys and the key already exists, overwrites the existing value.
 If configured for non-unique keys, appends the value to the key's array of associated values.
 The key's values array preserves insertion order and allows duplicates.

-Infers the key type from the first call.
-Throws a `TypeError` if a subsequent call uses a key of a different type.

 #### Syntax